abrochar/wavelet-texture-synthesis/README.md

 - Grayscale images: `python synthesis/gray.py`
 - Color images: `python synthesis/color.py`

 Specify the input image with the argument --image (e.g. `python synthesis/color.py --image honeycomb`).
-The argument --save stores the synthesis in the 'results' folder.
+The argument --save stores the synthesis in the 'results' folder, in .npy format.
 Other arguments, to specify the model, can be found in 'synthesis/gray.py' and 'synthesis/color.py'.